dmichaels/public/work/dev/README.md

 Miscellany from the past. <br />
-This stuff is no longer copyrighted.
+All this stuff is either no longer copyrighted or is here with permission.